zouyajing/FLVIS/README.md

 rosrun flvis play_bag_from_ipad ~/corridor_ss//corridor_ss/  (publish RGB-D image messages using ipad+ss dataset)

 ```
 2.d Save the reconstructed model using `pcl`.
-Open the third terminal, and enter 'rosservice call /save_map'.
+Open the third terminal, and enter `rosservice call /save_map`.
 The loop closing thread will run saveMapCallback function to perform pcl reconstrcution.

 2.e Save the reconstructed model using `open3d`.
 In the second terminal, enter 'q', and the loop closing thread will run save_callback function to perform TSDF reconstrcution.